-In order to have a membership organization there must be a way of determining who is or isn't a member.
+In order to have a membership organization, there must be a way of determining who is or isn't a member.
 The easiest way to do this is to have annual dues.
-Although there are ways around this, my advice to any organization that does not want to require dues (or that wants the option of charging no dues) is to create a non membership organization.
-If you are determined to have an organization with voting members and without charging dues, you must come up with a method of determining who the members are, how and when people might stop being members, maintaining a membership list and somehow cutting off additions to the membership list in advance of a meeting to insure that current group cannot be suddenly overtaken by another group.
+Although there are ways around this, my advice to any organization that does not want to require dues (or that wants the option of charging no dues) is to create a non-membership organization.
+If you are determined to have an organization with voting members and without charging dues, you must come up with a method of determining who the members are, how and when people might stop being members, maintaining a membership list, and somehow cutting off additions to the membership list in advance of a meeting to ensure that the current group cannot be suddenly overtaken by another group.

 Non-membership organizations actually can have members; they can even charge dues.
 The real difference is solely that non-membership organizations have no voting members.